smsm1/blogs.osm.org/FEEDS.md

 * A link to the blog
 * A link to the Atom or RSS feed for the blog

-If you prefer, you can help us by creating a Pull Request containing the relevant changes to [planet.yml](planet.yml)
+If you prefer, you can help us by creating a Pull Request containing the relevant changes to [planet.ini](planet.ini)

 If the feed meets the criteria above, it will be added.